dstim-degree-objectives

 Communicate with the patients effectively.

 2. Acquire the knowledge and skills to perform standard traditional and indigenous medicine ministerial physician procedures.
-They will know the indications, contraindications, as well as complications.
+They will know the indications, contraindications, and complications.

 3. Use a spiritually-based family medicine approach to diagnose and manage common illnesses seen in a family medicine setting.
 Students will have appropriate knowledge and should be able to organize information, document data, differential diagnoses, treatment, and plan.